-An intriguing feature of this study are low velocities between about 6 and 8 km depth under much, but not all, of the Basin and Range (Fig. 10c, 11).
-This feature correlates well with the extent of sizeable exposures of Neogene and Quaternary volcanic rocks (Fig. 11), strongly suggesting a magmatic origin.
+range (Figures 11c and 12).
+This feature correlates well with the extent of sizable exposures of Neogene and Quaternary volcanic rocks (Figure 12), strongly suggesting a magmatic origin.
 Within the area well resolved by this study, only the older Miocene volcanic center in the southern Sierra and some small volume centers in the eastern Sierra remain outside this zone.
-It is implausible that this entire feature represents uniformly distributed melt at these depths, but local accumulations of melt seem consistent with very low resistivities found near these depths north of Coso (Park and Wernicke, 2003).
+It is implausible that this entire feature represents uniformly distributed melt at these depths, but local accumulations of melt seem consistent with very low resistivities found near these depths north of Coso [Park and Wernicke, 2003].
 This anomaly probably results from crust profoundly reworked by igneous processes over the past few million years.
 The modern low velocities may represent some combination of melt, alteration, magmatic fluids and high temperatures.
-We explore some aspects of this feature more thoroughly in the vicinity of the Coso volcanic field, where this feature is better sampled and where other work, summarized in the Introduction, provides some constraints on the nature of this anomaly.
+We explore some aspects of this feature more thoroughly in the vicinity of the Coso Volcanic Field, where this feature is better sampled and where other work, summarized in section 1, provides some constraints on the nature of this anomaly.

-Three vertical Vs transects are plotted as absolute and relative velocities in Figure 12, with the positions of these Vs transects indicated on the 1 km shear velocity map (Fig. 10a).
-Low velocities in the entire depth column beneath the Coso Range are quite close to the position of the Coso Geothermal Field.
+[27] Three vertical V_s transects are plotted as absolute and relative velocities in Figure 13, with the positions of these V_s transects indicated on the 1 km shear velocity map (Figure 11a).
+Low velocities in the entire depth column beneath the Coso Range are quite close to the position of the Coso geothermal field.
 In particular, there is a very low velocity feature imaged in the top 2 km.
 The appearance of this anomaly, despite the dominant surface exposure of granite, suggests profound alteration of the crust in the area and/or significant influence from shallow magmatic or hydrothermal fluids.
-This feature, absent at equivalent depths from the local earthquake tomography of Hauksson and Unruh (2007), appears to underlie the northern part of the rhyolite domes of the Coso volcanic field and extend under the northern Coso Range.
+This feature, absent at equivalent depths from the local earthquake tomography of Hauksson and Unruh [2007], appears to underlie the northern part of the rhyolite domes of the Coso Volcanic Field and extend under the northern Coso Range.
 The area immediately south and east of the geothermal field has relatively high velocities.